Invisible disability speaker

 This keynote explores Lauren’s journey of embracing her invisible physical disability after 30+ years, common biases and beliefs around disability, and the transformative power of disclosure in fostering personal acceptance, community, and workplace inclusion.

-Audience: Corporations, ERGs, Education, Associations
+Perfect for: Corporations, ERGs, Education, Associations

 Seeking Strength: How to Build Resilience Through Small Moments of Joy

-In this keynote, Lauren shares her journey from hiding her disability to fully embracing who she is.
+Lauren shares her journey from hiding her disability to fully embracing who she is.
 Through personal stories, she reveals how the pursuit of normalcy holds us back from confidence and connection.
 She introduces a simple three-step framework to help audiences let go of self-doubt, own their story, and show up fully in their lives.

-Audience: Corporations, ERGs, Associations
+Perfect for: Corporations, ERGs, Associations

 Past Clients & Speaking Engagements